Liz Cheney: January 6 commission

 Cheney was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.
 Before the vote, she was one of few Republican lawmakers who openly expressed support for the commission.

 On October 21, 2021, Cheney was one of nine House Republicans who voted to hold Steve Bannon in contempt of Congress.

 Same-sex marriage

 In 2013, during her Senate bid, Cheney voiced her opposition to same-sex marriage.
-This caused a public falling-out with her gay sister Mary Cheney, who wrote in a Facebook post, "Either [y]ou think all families should be treated equally or you don't.
+This caused a public falling-out with her sister, Mary Cheney, who is gay and wrote in a Facebook post, "Either [y]ou think all families should be treated equally or you don't.
 Liz's position is to treat my family as second class citizens."
 Mary declared she would not support Liz's 2014 Senate candidacy.
 The family spat becoming a focus of media attention was cited as one of the reasons Cheney ended her Senate campaign.

 On September 26, 2021, during an interview with Lesley Stahl on 60 Minutes, Cheney expressed regret for not supporting same-sex marriage.
 She was one of 47 Republicans to vote for the Respect for Marriage Act of 2022, which would codify same-sex marriage into federal law, and passed the House, 267–157.